kubecub/go-project-layout/.github/ISSUE_TEMPLATE/RFC.md

 This provides a high level overview of the feature.

 - Define any new terminology.
-- Define the target persona: OpenIMSDK author, OpenIMSDK user, platform operator, platform implementor, and/or project contributor.
+- Define the target persona: kubecub author, kubecub user, platform operator, platform implementor, and/or project contributor.
 - Explaining the feature largely in terms of examples.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
 - If applicable, describe the differences between teaching this to existing users and new users.